Tony Woodcock (footballer): Arsenal

 He returned home after the 1982 World Cup, signing for Terry Neill's Arsenal for £500,000.
 Woodcock was Arsenal's top scorer for the next three seasons, his best tally being 21 in 1983–84; he hit five in a single game against Aston Villa, a post-war record for the club, he also scored the final goal in the last British Home Championship.
 He helped Arsenal reach the semi-finals of both domestic cups in his first season, and remained in favour with new manager Don Howe, who was appointed in December 1983 following the dismissal of Terry Neill after a dismal first half of the season.
 He also contributed to a strong start to the 1984–85 season for the Gunners, which saw them top the league in the autumn of 1984.

 However, he suffered a serious injury in March 1985, which disrupted his career.
 With the arrival of George Graham as Arsenal manager in May 1986, the 30-year-old Woodcock was told he was surplus to requirements.

 In all, Woodcock scored 68 goals in 169 matches for the Gunners.

 Return to Germany

-Woodcock then returned to 1.
-FC Köln for a fee of "about £200,000".
+Woodcock then returned to FC Köln for a fee of "about £200,000".
 During his second spell there, he made 49 appearances and scored 11 goals.
 He finished his career playing for Fortuna Köln, making 37 appearances and scoring five goals, before retiring from playing in 1990.

 International career

-England U21
+England under-21s

-Woodcock made two appearances for the England U21s, scoring five goals; two of which came against Italy U21.
+Woodcock made two appearances for the England under-21s, scoring five goals; a hat-trick on his debut against Finland in a record 8–1 win and two against Italy under-21s.

 Senior side

 Woodcock was first called up to the full England squad for the match against Hungary.
 He made his début for England in 1978 against Northern Ireland.
-He would go on to win 42 caps for his country (scoring 16 goals), and play in the 1982 FIFA World Cup.
+He would go on to win 42 caps for his country (scoring 16 goals), and play in the UEFA Euro 1980 and the 1982 FIFA World Cup.
 He also played in the 1986 FIFA World Cup qualifiers but was left out of the final squad.